 How to Revise Drafts

 After writing the first draft of an essay, you may think much of your work is done.
 That’s far from true, however.
 The real work – revising – is just beginning.
-The good news is that by this point in the writing process you have gained some perspective, and can ask yourself some questions, such as: Did you develop your subject matter appropriately?
-Did your thesis change or evolve during writing?
-Did you communicate your ideas effectively and fluently?
-Would you like to revise, but feel uncertain about how to do so?
+The good news is that by this point in the writing process you have gained some perspective, and can ask yourself some questions, such as: Did I develop my subject matter appropriately?
+Did my thesis change or evolve during writing?
+Did I communicate my ideas effectively and fluently?
+Would I like to revise, but feel uncertain about how to do so?

 How to revise:

 First, put your draft aside for a little while.
 Time away from your essay will allow for more objective self-evaluation.
-When you do return to the draft, be honest with yourself, and don't be lazy.
-Ask yourself what you really think about the paper.
+When you do return to the draft, be honest with yourself, and ask yourself what you really think about the paper.

 Check the focus of the paper.
 Is it appropriate to the assignment?
 Is the topic too big or too narrow?
 Do you stay on track through the entire paper?
 (At this stage, you should be concerned with the large issues in the paper, not the grammar and punctuation.)

 Get feedback.
 Since you already know what you're trying to say, you aren't always the best judge of where the draft is clear or unclear.
 Let another reader tell you.
 Then discuss aloud what you were trying to achieve.
 In articulating for someone else what you meant to argue, you will clarify ideas for yourself.

 Think honestly about your thesis.
 Do you still agree with it?
 Should it be modified in light of something you discovered as you wrote the paper?
 Does it make a sophisticated, provocative point, or does it just say what anyone could say if given the same topic?
 Does your thesis generalize instead of taking a specific position?
 Should it be changed altogether?